JonEllis/jellyfin-electron/README.md

 ## TODO

+- Test on Windows and Linux
-- Validate that the server URL is a Jellyfin server somehow
+- Validate that the server URL is a Jellyfin server some how
 - Bind/unbind global shortcuts based on preferences _when changed_
-- Test on Windows and Linux
 - Some sort of grown up testing (or, at this point, _any_ testing)
+- Options for showing the titlebar so window chrome doesn't overlap player contents

 ## Screenshots